lavague-ai/LaVague/docs/docs/get-started/quick-tour.md

 # LaVague Quick Tour

-In this quick tour we'll show you how you can use the LaVague CLI to test out using our Large Action Model to perform actions on web from natural language instructions.
+In this quick tour, we'll show you how you can use the LaVague CLI to perform actions on web from natural language instructions using our Large Action Model.

 !!! note Pre-requisites
     - Make sure you've already [installed LaVague](https://docs.lavague.ai/en/latest/docs/get-started/setting-up-la-vague/)